Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (1) The City shall require:

-(i) Geologically hazardous areas not approved for alteration and their buffers shall be placed in a native growth protection area as set forth in Section 14.88.290.
+(i) Geologically hazardous areas not approved for alteration and their setback buffers shall be placed in a native growth protection area as set forth in Section 14.88.290.

 (ii) Any geologically hazardous area or required setback buffer that is allowed to be altered subject to the provisions of this chapter shall be subject to a covenant of notification and indemnification/hold harmless agreement in a form acceptable to the City Attorney.
 Such document shall identify any limitation placed on the approved alterations.